Different Types, Characteristics and How to Choose the Best One for Your Construction Projects

 What comes to mind when you hear the word, “summer”?
 Perhaps sun, vacation or heat.
 What about, “composite”?
 Maybe decks, patio, material?
 While it’s true, one of the most common decking materials is “composite”, composite is actually a class of building material and encompasses many different products.
-While it is associated with decks quite frequently, it’s actually so much more than that.
+While it is associated with decks quite frequently, composite building materials are actually so much more than that.

 What is a Composite Building Material?